pboling/pretty_feed/README.md

 ### Options

 Released v1.0.0 has new features, all tested at 100% line & branch coverage.
-Overall the library maintains >= 90% line & branch coverage.
+Overall I'm sure the library maintains >= 90% line & branch coverage, and probably 100%, but combining the various runs with each String color library is hard.

 - `pftf` now accepts a block, and when given:
     - `[BEG] #{msg}#{value}` is logged before executing the block